 How is this program similar to or different from offerings at other institutions?

-Selkirk College Pharmacy Technician Program learning requires students to be mature and disciplined.
-The program is intense and focused on learning the basic skills needed to work in a community and/or hospital pharmacy.
-Other distance programs are mainly paper based over two years whereas our program is an interactive online format completed with Practicums to eleven months.
+The CCAPP accredited program learning requires students to be mature and disciplined.
+The program is intense and focused on learning skills needed to work in a community and/or hospital pharmacy.
+The program prepares students for national exams and their provincial regulatory process.

 How do I learn practical skills?

 Once the online theory courses are complete program students come to the Castlegar Campus to complete seven weeks of training to develop hand on skills in pharmacy computer systems, sterile product preparation and prescription dispensing and compounding.